NeoGeographyToolkit/StereoPipeline/docs/examples/historical.rst

 At this point it is a good idea to experiment with downsampled copies of the input images before running processing with the full size images.
 You can generate these using ``stereo_gui``.
-Also make copies of the camera model files and scale the image center and pitch to match the downsample amount.
+Also make copies of the camera model files and scale the pitch to match the downsample amount.

 ::